-Structural engineers can play a crucial role in sports by building stadiums so that everyone can see the action.
+Structural engineering can play a crucial role in sports by building stadiums that allow everyone can see the action.
 We spoke to Pete about his involvement with the Velodrome and other projects!

 You might not know it but engineering can be a crucial factor in watching and taking part in sport.

 As a structural engineer there are many different ways to make your mark, from working out how everyone can see the action in an arena, to creating world record-breaking stadium conditions.

 Pete Winslow is a structural engineer who has worked on the impressive looking Velodrome, recently finished in Olympic Park, amongst other projects.